nevesnunes/mid/HACKING.md

 ## Crawler

-Deals with malformed or failed requests, opting to call additional **Requester** methods if necessary.

 Subclasses define patterns to be matched in request processing.
-They also dictate any further extracting to be done until the image URL is available to download.
+They also choose which **Requester** methods to call, until the image URL is available to download.

+Malformed or failed requests are retried before being skipped.